Forcing the $\Pi^1_3$-Reduction Property and a Failure of $\Pi^1_3$-Uniformization: Main Proof

 \subsection{A $\Pi^1_3$-set which can not be uniformized by a $\Pi^1_3$-function}

-The next observations will finish the proof of our main result, namely that in $W[G_{\omega_1}]$, there is a $\Pi^1_3$-set which can not be uniformized by a $\Pi^1_3$ function.
-We first fix some assumptions which will help us organizing the proof.
-First note that, using a homeomorphism of $2^{\omega} \times 2^{\omega}$ and $2^{\omega}$ we know that the $\Pi^1_3$-reduction property for sets in the plane holds.
-In particular, for a pair of $\Pi^1_3$-sets $A_m$ and $A_k$ in the plane, we obtain the reducing set
+The next observations will finish the proof of our main result, namely that there is a variant of the thinning out process before which will produce a universe, again denoted with $W[G_{\omega_1}]$, over which there is a $\Pi^1_3$-set which can not be uniformized by a $\Pi^1_3$ function.